Vandivier/afterecon/content/2015-02-19-elaborating-on-koukl-on-jesus-lack-of-sin.md

 ---
-title: Elaborating on Koukl on Jesus Lack of Sin
+title: "Elaborating on Koukl on Jesus Lack of Sin"
 date: 2015-02-19 18:11:23
 author: John Vandivier
 ---